aws-samples/aws-online-data-migration-workshop/module2/README.md

 -   Mount the AWS File Gateway, NFS share on a Linux host

--   Transfer data from the local Linux host to the NFS share presented by the AWS File Gateway
+-   Transfer 10,000 small files from the local Linux host to the NFS share presented by the AWS File Gateway

 -   Verify data transferred to Amazon S3